 The scope of an iteration ends at the next comma or the end of the command, whichever comes first.
-Therefore iteration does not work for plots in parametric mode.
+An exception to this is that definitions are grouped with the following plot item even if there is an intervening comma.
+Note that iteration does not work for plots in parametric mode.